-It’s amazing how simple this recipe is: dates, vanilla, coconut oil, salt, water.
-Not much needs be done because Medjool dates already taste like caramel: it’s the best thing about them, if you ask me.
-This recipe grows out of my many years using dates as a sweetener and making date paste syrup and thinking “gee, dates would make awesome caramel sauce.”
-It was time.
+It’s amazing how simple this recipe is: dates, vanilla, cashew butter, salt, water.
+Not much needs be done because Medjool dates already taste like caramel!
+That flavor is why I love dates as much as I do.
+The recipe grew out of years of my using dates as a sweetener in baked goods and making homemade date paste.

 Here are some sweet ideas for using the caramel sauce: